cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 ### Definitions

-`Interchain swap`: a IBC token swap protocol, built on top of an automated market making model, which leverages liquidity pools and incentives.
+`Interchain swap`: an IBC token swap protocol, built on top of an automated market making model, which leverages liquidity pools and incentives.
 Each chain that integrates this app becomes part of a decentralized exchange network.

 `Interchain liquidity pool`: a single-asset liquidity pool on a chain, with a corresponding single-asset liquidity pool on a separate chain.
 This comprises an interchain liquidity pool and can execute interchain swaps to exchange between the assets.